The best places in Mexico to live as expat

 The water treatment facilities are some of the best in Mexico.

 Fishing, snorkeling, and diving are all very popular here.
 Every year Huatulco hosts several fishing tournaments.
-The biggest tournament, the Torneo de Pez Vela Huatulco (Huatulco Sailfish Tournament), attracts professional sport fishermen.
+The biggest tournament, the Torneo de Pez Vela Huatulco (Huatulco Sailfish Tournament), attracts professional sports fishermen.

 If you don’t feel like cooking, Huatulco has plenty of restaurant options and a variety of cuisines.